 Research shows that the pre-frontal cortex (responsible for complex cognitive behavior and personality expression) is still developing into our mid-twenties.
-Additionally, teens are prone to seek novelty, risk, and a greater understanding of the world.
+Teens are prone to seek novelty, risk, and a greater understanding of the world.
 These factors (amongst many others) means teens are prone to high emotionality.
-Its our job as adults to offer healthy coping mechanism and skills to manage emotions and intensity.
+It is our job as adults to offer healthy coping mechanism and skills to manage emotions and intensity.
 Therapy can be an ideal place for this work because I am not part of the existing relationships and can provide insights from an outside perspective.

 This is part of managing hard emotions.
 I use elements of Dialectical Behavioral Therapy to encourage mindfulness, emotional regulation and distress tolerance.
 It is also important to help teens understand the drive behind self-harm.

 What's next?!
 Planning for the future

 Making choices about the future can bring on a great deal of anxiety in teens and parents.
 I offer a space to ask anxiety inducing questions, make plans for the future and make concrete steps forward.
 Questions generally surround education, work, financial responsibilities and passion!